bpan/transparency/README.md

 Merges to master on GitHub are automatically tested and deployed to Heroku.
 Download the Heroku CLI here: https://devcenter.heroku.com/articles/heroku-cli

-To test the deployment, you can build and launch a production server locally:
+To test the current deployment, you can build and launch a production server locally:

 * npm install
 * heroku local